Vinny

 Open fires will be ok but you will probably use more coal to keep it going.
 It will deposit more soot on your flue and you might see some sticky deposits on your fire back.

+I’d go ahead take delivery and burn it in combination with your briquettes and coal.
 Its a multifuel glass fronted stove.
-I don't mind wet wood which I can dry out first but if its freshly cut 'green' wood, I have my reservations Sick
+I don't mind wet wood which I can dry out first but if its freshly cut 'green' wood, I have my reservations

 "The problem with retirement is that you never get a day off"- Abe Lemons